ScioShield/demeter-gpt/README.md

 - ~~Job title section? (could make more meaningful filenames)~~

 ## Attempted
-In the initial stages of the script I attempted pulling the JDs directly from job sites, this wasn't viable as some sites respond with a `403` and others don't have a quarry section to pinpoint the description.
-To KISS it I've removed all the code and extra imports.
+In the initial stages of the script I attempted pulling the JDs directly from job sites, this wasn't viable as some sites respond with a `403` and others don't have a section to pinpoint the description.

 ## Demo
 With the [Awesome CV](https://github.com/posquit0/Awesome-CV) as input and a "Junior Infra (Linux) Engineer" job description from LinkedIn these are the results: